arun-dhir/clink-bot/README.md

 # clink-bot

 A discord bot, built in discord.js.
-Find what's coming next on our [Trello](https://trello.com/b/6ZlRJQMH/clinkbot).

 ---

 ### Installation

-You will need to have [node.js](https://nodejs.org/) on your computer to host it yourself.
-Use `cd` to go to the location of your bot, then run the following line to generate configurable files: `node initializer.js`.
-First go into `config.json` and fill in the token and your prefix.
+You will need to have [node.js](https://nodejs.org/) on your computer to host the bot.
+To begin, use `cd` to go to the location of your bot, then run `node initializer.js` to create the configurable json files.
+Then, go into `config.json` and fill in the token and your prefix.
 Finally, use `node bot.js` to launch your bot!

 ---

 ### Disabling commands and plugins

-To disable commands and plugins, open `disabled.json`.
-In `plugins` you simply put the name of the plugin, in the proper case.
+To disable certain commands and plugins, edit `disabled.json`.
+In `plugins` you simply put the name of the plugin you want to disable, in the correct case.
 For example: `customcmds`.
 For `commandTypes` you put the group of commands, for example `admin`.

 ---

 ### Custom Commands

-Don't feel like going through the trouble of adding a fully-integrated command?
+Don't feel like going through the trouble of adding a command through code?
 Custom commands are for you!
 Here's an example of a command:

 ```
 {"command":"hello", "reply":true, "return":"hey there!"}